This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Packed like sardines.
 Busting at the seams.
 Maximum capacity.

-Seventeen years ago, when we bought this house, we assumed it to be a “starter house.”
-We had no idea that we would still be living in the same 1500 sq ft house seven kids later.
-Honestly, we’ve tried to get out of it.
+Almost twenty years ago, when we bought this house, we assumed it to be a “starter house.”
+We had no idea that we would still be living in the same 1500 sq ft house eight kids later.
+Honestly, we’ve tried to sell it, but so far that hasn’t happened.
+Instead we recently added on about 280 square feet.
+It gained us a bathroom, a bedroom, and a larger dining room.
+Whew!

-There are times when it feels real tight.
-Truthfully, it can be downright frustrating with nine people, especially when eight of them stay home all day most days.
+There are times when it feels really tight.
+Truthfully, it can be downright frustrating with ten people, especially when eight of them stay home all day most days.
 And then the rainy days.
-Oh, bless my soul, the rainy days!
+Oh, dear Lord, the rainy days!

 A Call to Be Content